 Perspective is to painting what the bridle is to the horse, the rudder to a ship. +Leonardo da Vinci

 Perspective is something that has been a defining element in the art world.
-Whether it is done through showing depth in a painting or photographers who shoot landscape vs. tight shots it is something that has always defined an artists style.
-This also apparent in the performing arts and especially with choreographers.
-As with most artists there are generally two types of choreographers: those who coordinate their troops on stage and those who direct from the farthest areas of the theater.
-Rarely do you find someone who works on both sides of the aisle.
+Whether it is done through showing depth in a painting or photographers who shoot landscape vs. tight shots it is something that has always defined an artist’s style.

 It is a perfect interpretation of the bi-polar aspects of perspective.
-I would encourage anyone reading this to go to his website and view his work, it is a diverse catalogue of unique pieces that are unpretentious and wonderful: www.jeff-stapleton.com
+I would encourage anyone reading this to go to his website and view his work, it is a diverse catalog of unique pieces that are unpretentious and wonderful: www.jeff-stapleton.com.

 This piece also carries a great deal of sentimental value for me as well.
 This was my farewell present from Jeff when I left Graphica, where Jeff serves as President and Creative Director, to start my own agency.
 It reminds me of my time there with Jeff and his amazing team, who taught me more about the importance of design in a short 16 months than I had learned in the previous 5 years of my career.

 On my last day at Graphica Jeff gave me a firm handshake and wished me well in my endeavors, which provided me with another perspective:

 Business is business, but foremost you should always encourage people to follow their dreams. +Richard Kaiser